hamptonpieryc/website/content/docs/club-rules.md

 the votes and certify the number of votes cast for each candidate.

-**7.7** In the event of no nominations being received for any office or Committee member, nominations may be handed in writing to the Secretary and scrutineers at the Annual General Meeting and if in order accepted.
+**7.7** In the event of no nominations being received for any office or Committee member, nominations may be handed in writing to the Secretary and scrutineers at the AGM and if in order accepted.

 **7.8** Executive Officers and GMC members shall automatically be considered to have resigned from office if they absent themselves without good cause from four